-Applicant Use Application Requirements County Use Only 4.
-Applications for Bulkheads Require a Cross Section Map that shows the following: Height and elevation of the proposed bulkhead.
-Depth of footings or excavation that is proposed.
-Where the toe of the bluff or slope is expected to meet the structure, if relevant.
-Type and quantity of fill proposed to be used.
+APPLICANT USE APPLICANT USE COUNTY USE ONLY 4.
+Applications for Bulkheads require a Cross Section Map that includes the following: a.
+Height and elevation of the proposed bulkhead. b.
+Depth of footings or excavation that is proposed. c.
+Where the toe of the bluff or slope is expected to meet the structure, if relevant. d.
+Type and quantity of fill proposed to be used. e.
+The ordinary high water mark. f.
+Bulkhead design; all bulkheads that will retain the toe of a bluff/slope, or will have a surcharge must be structurally designed as a retaining wall and the design must be stamped by a professional engineer.
+5. Applications for Jetties, Docks, Marinas, Groins, Floats, etc. require a Cross Section Map that shows the following: a.
+Height of the proposed structure. b.
+Depth of footings or excavation that is proposed c.
+Structural design stamped by a professional engineer. d.
 The ordinary high water mark.
-Bulkhead design.
-All bulkheads that retain the toe of a bluff/slope, or will have a surcharge must be structurally designed as a retaining wall, and the design must stamped by a professional engineer.
-5. Applications for Jetties, Docks, Marinas, Groins, Floats, etc. require a Cross Section Map that shows the following: Height of the proposed structure.
-Depth of footings or excavation that is proposed.
-Structural design stamped by a professional engineer.
-The ordinary high water mark.
-6. Applications for Grading Projects in the Shoreline Jurisdiction require the following: Grading Plans.
-Show existing and proposed finished grade contours for any cut or fill 2 feet or greater in height in plan view and cross sections.
+6. Applications for Grading Projects in the Shoreline Jurisdiction require the following: a.
+Grading Plans.
+Show existing and proposed finished grade contours for any cut or fill 2' or greater in height in plan view and cross sections.
 Indicate quantities of fill or excavation in cubic yards.
 For any material exported from the site, state quantity and where materials will be disposed.
-For any materials imported to the site, indicate quantity, source and type of materials.
+For any materials imported to the site, indicate quantity, source, and type of materials b.
 Drainage.
-Location and description of all existing and proposed drainage features and systems, including natural drainage ways, culverts and ditches.
-Show the direction of water flow Existing and proposed vegetation.
-Please be specific about the type, e.g. grasses, shrubs, types of trees, etc.
+Location and description of all existing and proposed drainage features and systems, including natural drainage ways, culverts, and ditches.
+Show the direction of water flow.

-Applicant Use Application Requirements County Use Only d.
-Clearing Limits.
+APPLICANT USE APPLICANT USE COUNTY USE ONLY c.
+Existing and proposed vegetation.
+Please be specific about the type, e.g., grasses, shrubs, types of trees, etc. d.
+Clearing limits.
 Show all areas where trees and brush currently exist and will be cut or removed. e.
 Erosion and sedimentation control plans.
 Show all areas where soil will be exposed along with measures to limit erosion and transport of silt and sediment. f.
-Indicate location of water lines, well, and pollution control radius.
+Indicate location of waterlines, well, and pollution control radius.
 Note: A pollution control radius around an off-site well may impact your project if it overlaps onto your parcel.
 7. Waivers, if granted by Island County Staff for any of the requirements of this application.
 They must be in writing and submitted with this application.
 8. SEPA - Environmental Checklist 9.
-Reports, studies, or other information required - refer back to your responses to questions on your "Before You Begin Page" for these requirements.
-10. Provide copies of any approvals or permits granted by other agencies, such as U.S. Army Corps of Engineers, Washington State Department of Natural Resources, and Department of Ecology.
+Reports, studies, or other information required.
+10. Provide copies of any approvals or permits granted by other agencies, such as U.S. Army Corps of Engineers, Washington State Department of Natural Resources, or Department of Ecology.
 Department of Fish and Wildlife requires receipt of Island County's permit before issuing an HPA for your project.
+11. For TYPE III applications the following must be provided: a.
+Community Meeting required: Submit meeting notes, an electronic recording of the meeting and an affidavit of notice of the meeting b.
+Pre-Application Conference required: Provide the date of the meeting (must be after the community meeting but within 6 months of the date of submittal). c.
+On a separate document provide the names and addresses of property owners within a 300 foot radius of the site. d.
+An assessor's quarter section map that shows all parcels within a 300 foot radius of the site.